MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scom/support-folders-monitoring-view-web-console.md

 | `path` | string |Name of the new folder. |
 | `mpId` | string | ID of the management pack where you want to create the new folder.  |

-You can also use the `monitoring/folder` request of type `POST` to create a new folder inside a pre-existing folder.
+You can also use the `monitoring/folder` request of type `POST` to create a new folder inside a preexisting folder.
 Here are the required parameters:

 | Name | Type  | Definition |
 |----|---|------|